 49ers acquire Christian McCaffrey from Panthers

-SANTA CLARA -- The San Francisco 49ers have acquired star running back Christian McCaffrey from the Carolina Panthers, according to two people familiar with the situation.
+SANTA CLARA -- The San Francisco 49ers have acquired star running back Christian McCaffrey from the Carolina Panthers for a haul of draft picks.

-The people spoke to The Associated Press on Thursday night on condition of anonymity because the trade has not been made official.
+The Panthers on Thursday night announced the deal that sends McCaffrey back to the Bay Area where he starred in college at Stanford.
+They said it will be finalized when McCaffrey passes a physical.

-ESPN first reported the trade that brings McCaffrey back to the Bay Area where he starred in college at Stanford in a deal for draft picks.
+The Panthers will receive picks in the second, third and fourth rounds of the 2023 draft, as well as a fifth-rounder in 2024, according to a person familiar with the terms.
+The person spoke on condition of anonymity because the terms were not announced.

 McCaffrey joins a talented group of playmakers in San Francisco with versatile receiver Deebo Samuel, star tight end George Kittle and receiver Brandon Aiyuk.